ibm-cloud-docs/hs-crypto/FAQs.md

   {{site.data.keyword.hscrypto}} is the only cloud HSM in the public cloud market that is built on an HSM designed to meet FIPS 140-2 Level 4 certification requirements.
 The certification is listed on the [Cryptographic Module Validation Program (CVMP) Validated Modules List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/Validated-Modules){: external}.

-### What cryptographic algorithms are used and supported by {{site.data.keyword.hscrypto}}?
+### What cryptographic algorithms are used in {{site.data.keyword.hscrypto}} key management service?
 {: #faq-cryptographic-algorithms}
 {: faq}

-{{site.data.keyword.hscrypto}} supports the Advanced Encryption Standard of Cipher Blocker Chaining (AES-CBC) algorithm for cryptographic operations.
+{{site.data.keyword.hscrypto}} key management service uses the Advanced Encryption Standard of Cipher Blocker Chaining (AES-CBC) algorithm for creating, wrapping, unwrapping, and rewrapping keys.

+### How does EP11 differ from PKCS#11?
+{: #faq-ep11-pkcs11}

+Enterprise PKCS#11 (EP11) is aligned with PKCS#11 in terms of concepts and functions.
+An experienced PKCS#11 developer can easily start using EP11 functions.
+However, they have the following major differences:

+- EP11 is built to allow high availability and scalability by design.
+- EP11 is a stateless protocol, whereas PKCS#11 is stateful.
+The stateless design of EP11 allows for the use of external key stores as well as scaling to multiple backends.
+- EP11 over gRPC (GREP11) defines a network protocol that can be directly used in cloud applications.

 ### What EP11 mechanisms are supported by the GREP11 functions?
 {: #faq-EP11-mechanisms}